-A bike courier’s work involves a lot of lifting, handling and carrying of heavy loads on their bikes.
-This can be dangerous as they may sustain injuries when lifting and carrying as well as transporting a large and heavy item on their bike.
-An employer has a duty of care towards their employees and you may be liable for a bike courier claim if you are sent to deliver a dangerous load or you are not provided with proper equipment.
+A bike courier’s work involves lifting, handling, and carrying heavy loads on their bikes.
+This can be dangerous as they may sustain injuries when lifting and carrying, and transporting a large and heavy item on their bike.
+An employer has a duty of care towards their employees, and you may be liable for a bike courier claim if you are sent to deliver a dangerous load or not provided with proper equipment.

-When it comes to bike courier accidents there are a number of injuries that a victim may suffer.
-Injuries from bike accidents can be severe and the most serious are often those that you cannot initially see such as soft tissue injuries, which will require a lot of rehabilitation.
-Soft tissue injuries may also develop into far more serious complications later in life, which will be taken into account when you make your compensation claim.
+Let’s look more specifically at the damage that can form the basis for bike courier accident claims.
+When it comes to bike courier accidents, there are several injuries that a victim may suffer.
+Injuries from bike accidents can be severe.
+The most serious are often those you cannot initially see, such as soft tissue injuries, which will require a lot of rehabilitation.
+Soft tissue injuries may also develop into far more serious complications later in life, which will be considered when you make your compensation claim.

-Another serious type of injury is a back injury which can seriously effect the victims performance in work and life.
+Another serious type of injury is a back injury which can seriously affect the victim’s performance in work and life.
 Back injuries resulting from bike messenger accidents may leave a victim unable to work or perform certain tasks.
 Many back injuries can become degenerative throughout the life of the victim.

-Bike Courier accidents may also result in facial injuries which could leave life-long scars and Some situations may even require plastic surgery.
-Permanent scars can have a lifelong negative effect on an individuals self esteem and self-image.
-A court will take permanent scarring into consideration when they are assessing personal injury claims.
+Bike Courier accidents may also result in facial injuries, leaving life-long scars, and Some situations may even require plastic surgery.
+Permanent scars can have a lifelong negative effect on an individuals self-esteem and self-image.
+A court will consider permanent scarring when they are assessing personal injury claims.

-Common injuries from bike courier accidents include arm and leg injuries, such as fractures and broken bones, which can be caused by the cyclist falling off their bike or colliding with a vehicle.
+Common injuries from bike courier accidents include arm and leg injuries, such as fractures and broken bones, caused by the cyclist falling off their bike or colliding with a vehicle.

 NHS data suggests that 40% of adult cyclists and 45% of child cyclists involved in an accident in the UK suffer head injuries, ranging from serious skull fractures to minor cuts and concussions.
 London statistics alone suggest that 70% of cyclist’s fatalities in the city involved a serious head injury.

-Other types of bike accident injuries range from psychiatric injury, paralysis, spinal injuries, fractures, abdominal injuries and amputations.
-The court recognises such injuries and the compensation and settlements for serious and potentially long-term impacts can be very high.
+Other bike accident injuries range from psychiatric injury, paralysis, spinal injuries, fractures, abdominal injuries and amputations.
+The court recognises such injuries, and the compensation and settlements for serious and potentially long-term impacts can be very high.

-If a bike courier was injured while en-route to make a pickup or engaged in a delivery, there is a chance that the courier may be covered by their employer’s worker’s compensation policy, regardless of who was at fault.
+If a bike courier was injured while en route to making a pickup or engaged in delivery, there is a chance that the courier may be covered by their employer’s worker’s compensation policy, regardless of who was at fault.

 If a bike courier sustains injuries in an accident that was not his fault, he may be able to claim compensation.
-This is possible once it is proven that the third party was responsible for the accident and they owed the bike messenger a duty of care.
-Many bicycle messengers who have been injured will suffer loss of income.
-An injured courier may claim compensation for loss of earnings if he was unable to attend work for an extended period due to his injuries.
-In addition to lost wages, special damages such as a replacement bicycle, treatment costs and physiotherapy may be claimed for.
+This is possible once it is proven that the third party was responsible for the accident and owed the bike messenger a duty of care.
+Many bicycle messengers who have been injured will suffer a loss of income.
+An injured courier might claim compensation for loss of earnings if he could not attend work for an extended period due to his injuries.
+In addition to lost wages, special damages such as a replacement bicycle, treatment costs, and physiotherapy are possible.

-A cyclist may be in the wrong in an accident and they may cause significant damage to pedestrians, vehicles, passengers and drivers.
-Both the bicycle messenger and the employer may be held responsible if an individual is injured by a bike courier.
+A cyclist may be in the wrong in an accident, and they may cause significant damage to pedestrians, vehicles, passengers and drivers.
+Both the bicycle messenger and the employer may be held responsible if a bike courier injures an individual.
 The injured individual is likely to seek legal relief against the bike courier agency in addition to the individual cyclist.

-If a cyclist is hit by a vehicle he may have a personal injury cause of action against the driver.
-If workers compensation coverage is available to the driver at fault, any personal injury recovery may be subject to subrogation from workers compensation.
+If a cyclist is hit by a vehicle, he may have a personal injury cause of action against the driver.
+Now, if workers compensation coverage is available to the driver at fault, any personal injury recovery may be subject to subrogation from workers compensation.

 Making a compensation claim is often a result of negligence.
-If someone has been negligent towards you then you could make a compensation claim against them.
-After a bike messenger accident you are entitled to different types of compensation for different injuries sustained.
-Please take a look at the table below to get an idea of claim amounts:
+If someone has been negligent towards you, then you could make a compensation claim against them.
+After a bike messenger accident, you are entitled to different types of compensation for different injuries sustained.
+Please take a look at the table below to get an idea of bike courier accident claims amounts:

 |Type Of Injury||Severity||Potential Claim Amount||Injury Description|

 The documented reports will act as evidence to your solicitor in support of these losses when you file a compensation claim.
-Important evidence include earning details of 3 months earnings prior to the date of the accident and evidence of any work you might have undertook if you had not been injured.
+Important evidence includes earning details of 3 months earnings before the date of the accident and evidence of any work you might have undertaken if you had not been injured.
 The next step is to seek advice from a solicitor who specialises in bicycle accident claims.
 You might consider requesting an interim payment once you have instructed your solicitor.
-The interim payment should help you get back on the road by covering your treatment and rehabilitation costs such as physiotherapy.
-Your specialist solicitor will help and advise you on this along with liability and tactics for processing claim.
+The interim payment should help you get back on the road by covering your treatment and rehabilitation costs, such as physiotherapy.
+Your specialist solicitor will help and advise you on this, along with liability and tactics for processing bike courier accident claims.

-It is important to obtain a written quotation from a specialist bicycle shop if your bike has been damaged or written after a courier accident.
-With a written quotation, your solicitor may be able to request an interim payment at an early date.
-For self employed bike messengers it is important to liaise with your employment agency and keep an open line of communication.
-By doing so, you maximise the support and pay you receive whilst off work and this will make things easier for you when you get back to work (if you are able to return).
+It is important to obtain a quote in writing from a specialist bicycle shop.
+That way, your solicitor may be able to request an interim payment at an early date.
+For self-employed bike messengers, you should liaise with your employment agency and keep open communication.
+This maximises the support and pays you to receive whilst off work.
+And this will make things easier for you when you get back to work.

 You can read HSE’s guide to reporting work-related accidents and injuries here.

-No win no fee agreement (also referred to as conditional fee agreement) is based on a legal contract between a claimant and a solicitor.
+A No Win No Fee agreement is a legal contract between a claimant and a solicitor.
 The agreement guarantees the claimant that they will not have to pay any legal fees until they win their compensation.
-Legal aid is not available for personal injury cases, therefore, this agreement provides a significant advantage to those who wish to claim for a personal injury but may not have the means to pay the fees upfront.
+Legal aid is not available for personal injury cases.
+Therefore, this agreement provides a significant advantage to those who wish to claim a personal injury but may not have the means to pay the fees upfront.

-No win no fee bike messenger accidents claims ensure everyone who has suffered an injury or illness is able to claim the compensation they are entitled to.
+Now, No Win No Fee bike messenger accidents claims ensure that everyone suffering an injury or illness can claim the compensation they receive.
 You will need to discuss your case with our solicitors, giving details and evidence of your bike courier accident, injury or illness and how it has affected your ability to earn income and perform everyday tasks.
-There are no extra costs to pay and no fees to pay if your claim is unsuccessful, so there is really no risk in starting a no win no fee personal injury claim with us.
-Get in touch with us today.
+There are no extra costs and no fees to pay if your claim is unsuccessful, so there is really no risk in starting a No Win No Fee personal injury claim with us.
+Get in touch with us about your bike courier accident claims today.

-Bike courier compensation claims can be complicated and it is always better to hire a specialist in personal injuries than to try and file a claim yourself.
+Bike courier compensation claims can be complex.
+Therefore, it is always better to hire a specialist in personal injuries than to file a claim yourself.
 Our experts will review your situation for free and let you know the best approach to take.

-Legal Expert will give you the most appropriate advice on claiming medical treatment, loss of earnings, and repairs or replacement of your bike or equipment.
+We will give the best advice on claiming medical treatment, loss of earnings, and repairs to your bike.
 Our highly experienced solicitors seek early interim compensation payment to ease your financial hardships.

-We have worked both for and against some of the UK’s best known insurance companies and know their strategies well.
-Our solicitors are among the best in the country and can provide you with the legal advice you need to pursue your claim.
-Our expertise extends to knowing the most suitable claim tactics for a given situation and we will fight for your claim on a no win, no fee bases, while keeping you updated through the whole process.
+We have worked for and against some of the UK’s best-known insurance companies and know their strategies well.
+Our solicitors are the best and can provide the legal advice you need to pursue your claim.
+Our expertise extends to knowing the most suitable claim tactics for any situation.
+And we will fight for your claim on a No Win No Fee basis, keeping you up-to-date throughout.

-If you have been involved in a cycling or bike courier accident and would like legal advice please call our specialist solicitors for a free no obligation chat.
-By contacting us you are taking the first step towards knowing if you have grounds for a successful compensation claim.
+If you’re in a cycling or bike courier accident and want legal advice, please call our specialist solicitors.
+By contacting us, you take the first step towards knowing if you have grounds for a successful compensation claim.

-Do you need further details about our our no win, no fee policy?
-See our no win, no fee page.
+Do you need further details about our No Win No Fee policy?
+See our exclusive page.